Kim Ye-lim: 2022–2023 season

 At the 2023 South Korean Championships, Kim won the short program narrowly over Shin Ji-a.
 Despite a clean skate in the free, she was overtaken in that segment by Shin, and finished with the silver medal.
 A few days later, Kim traveled to Lake Placid and won the bronze medal at the 2023 Winter World University Games.

 In February, Kim competed at the 2023 Four Continents Championships in Colorado Springs.
 With a clean skate in the short program, she finished first in the segment and won a gold small medal.
 She noted the high altitude of the site, saying she had been engaged in stamina training for the occasion.
 In the free skate, Kim underrotated a triple Lutz and doubled her planned final triple jump, a Salchow.
 Third in the segment, she dropped to second overall, 1.55 points behind champion Lee Hae-in.
 Kim admitted to being "a little disappointed in myself."
+Further disappointment came at the 2023 World Championships the following month, where she finished eighteenth.
+Admitting "I don't know what happened" after the free skate, she nevertheless said that the cheers from the crowd following her performance had lifted her spirits.

+South Korea qualified for the World Team Trophy for the first time in the history of the event, and Kim joined Team South Korea for the 2023 edition in Tokyo.
+She finished seventh in the short program after erring on her jump combination.
+Rallying in the free skate, she placed third in the segment with a new personal best score, a result Kim said made her "happy and relieved."
+Team South Korea won the silver medal, becoming only the fifth country to reach the podium at the World Team Trophy.